 Apple iPhone Tax Write Off For Musicians

-iPhones, PDAs, Blackberries, and other cell phones (including Androids), can be legitimate tax write-offs for musicians, and others in the music industry as business expenses.
-Yep, that means even the newest iPhone 6 you pre-ordered or stood in line all night to get!
+iPhones (and other cell phones, including Androids) can be legitimate tax write-offs for musicians, and others in the music industry as business expenses.
+Yep, that means even the newest iPhone 8 you pre-ordered or stood in line all night to get!
 Business write offs allow musicians to reduce the amount of income that is taxed by the IRS and even the state.
 But, to be able to claim the iPhone and other tax deductions as a business expenditure it is essential that accurate records are kept by the owners, a bookkeeper, or accountant. iPads and iPods can also be an income tax deduction for music businesses.

 How much of iPhone use can musicians write off?

-Regardless of which phone you use, the iPhone 5c or the newer 6, if you have a separate phone line from your personal cell phone line, it’s likely 100% deductible.
+Regardless of which phone you use, the iPhone 7 Plus or the newer 8, if you have a separate phone line from your personal cell phone line, it’s likely 100% deductible.
 So, don’t be afraid to add an extra phone line.
 Some carriers such as Verizon, AT&T, Sprint, and T-Mobile charge a small fee normally $10 or less per month for this.

 If you also use your iPhone for personal reasons, use an itemized cellphone bill to help determine the percentage you use the phone for business reasons.
 You can legitimately deduct the amount of your iPhone that is used for music business purposes (not the time on phone with your girl/”boo thang” while you’re away from home on tour), got it?